Stokes and skyrmion tensors and their application to structured light: Stokes and skyrmion tensors

 This displays the now familiar right circular polarization on the axis (at $\rho = 0$) surrounded by a rotating pattern of elliptical polarization heading towards left circular polarization as $\rho$ tends to infinity, as depicted in Fig.~\ref{fig:figure1}.
 If we treat these as the Cartesian components of a contravariant tensor, then it follows that the components of this tensor in cylindrical polar coordinates are

+These cylindrical-polar components are depicted in the right hand column of Fig.~\ref{fig:figure1}b), and it is clear that these are simpler than the corresponding Cartesian components of the Stokes tensor in the left hand column.
+Moreover, they display the cylindrical symmetry associated with the skyrmion.
+This is an indication of the benefit to be had with the use of non-Cartesian coordinates and tensors.

-The fact that $S^\phi = 0$ is a consequence (in part) of the fact that the description of the structured polarization is simpler when expressed in cylindrical polar coordinates.
+That $S^\phi = 0$ is a consequence (in part) of the fact that the description of the structured polarization is simpler when expressed in cylindrical polar coordinates.
 It also requires an explanation, as the form of the skyrmion field requires all three components of the Stokes tensor to contribute, but $S^\phi$ is zero everywhere, and there is also no remaining $\phi$-dependence so the partial derivates with respect to $\phi$ are also zero!
 This is where the difference between partial derivatives and covariant derivatives comes in.
+Working in cylindrical polar coordinates we can write the $z$-component of the skyrmion tensor in the form